coq/coq/doc/sphinx/introduction.rst

    *tactics*.
 The language to combine these tactics into complex proof strategies is given in Chapter :ref:`ltac`.
 Examples of tactics are described in Chapter :ref:`detailedexamplesoftactics`.
+   Finally, the |SSR| proof language is presented in Chapter :ref:`thessreflectprooflanguage`.

--  The third part describes how to extend the syntax of |Coq|.
-It corresponds to the Chapter :ref:`syntaxextensionsandinterpretationscopes`.
+-  The third part describes how to extend the syntax of |Coq| in Chapter :ref:`syntaxextensionsandinterpretationscopes` and how to define new induction principles in Chapter :ref:`proofschemes`.

 -  In the fourth part more practical tools are documented.
 First in Chapter :ref:`thecoqcommands`, the usage of `coqc` (batch mode) and `coqtop` (interactive mode) with their options is described.
 Then, in Chapter :ref:`utilities`, various utilities that come with the
    |Coq| distribution are presented.
 Finally, Chapter :ref:`coqintegrateddevelopmentenvironment`
-   describes the |Coq| integrated development environment.
+   describes CoqIDE.

 -  The fifth part documents a number of advanced features, including coercions, canonical structures, typeclasses, program extraction, and specialized solvers and tactics.
 See the table of contents for a complete list.

-At the end of the document, after the global index, the user can find specific indexes for tactics, vernacular commands, and error messages.

 List of additional documentation
 ================================